derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-22/12/2021 16:22:25 : 3 Database Admins walked into a NoSQL bar.
+23/12/2021 16:22:23 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the QA cross the road?
-To ruin everyone's day.
+Why are you always smiling?
+That's just my... regular expression.
 <!-- replace-with-joke ends -->